samueljacobs98/calculator-project/README.md

 Given the opportunity to further develop the project, below are some additional features that could be added:

-- Allow user's to round solutions and Pi to their desired number of decimal places using JavaScripts .toFixed() function.
 - Implement trigonometric functions using JavaScript's Maths library.
 - Add an indices button so user's can perform relevant calculations faster.
 - Implement a factoral button through the use of a loop.